Azure/Azure-Sentinel/Solutions/Tanium/Playbooks/Tanium-UnquarantineHosts/README.md

-# Tanium-QuarantineHosts
+# Tanium-UnquarantineHosts

 ## Overview

-This playbook will use Tanium to quarantine any hosts associated with a Microsoft Sentinel incident.
+This playbook will use Tanium to remove a previously applied Tanium quarantine from hosts associated with a Microsoft Sentinel incident.

 The results of the playbook will be added as comments to the incident: targeting results, action deployment status, and finally action results.
 The action results comment will wait for the action to expire and then check its results.
-By default the quarantine actions expire after thirty minutes.
+By default the un-quarantine actions expire after thirty minutes.

 ## Prerequisites